-Magic WAN steers traffic along static routes based on priorities you define during the onboarding process.
+Magic WAN steers traffic along tunnel routes based on priorities you define during the onboarding process.

 The example in this diagram has three tunnel routes.
 Tunnels 1 and 2 have top priority and Tunnel 3 is secondary.

 When there are multiple routes with equal priority and different next-hops, Cloudflare uses equal-cost multi-path (ECMP) routing.
 An example of multiple routes with equal priority would be Tunnel 1 and Tunnel 2.

 The use of ECMP routing provides load balancing across tunnels with the same priority.

 Equal-cost multi-path routing

 Equal-cost multi-path routing uses hashes calculated from packet data to determine routes.
 The hash always uses the source and destination IP addresses.
 For TCP and UDP packets, the hash includes the source and destination ports as well.
 The ECMP algorithm divides the hash for each packet by the number of equal-cost next hops.
 The modulus (remainder) determines the route the packet takes.